evanx/jsbin/README.md

 ### Abstract

-We introduce a mixin and invoke its `hydratePromises` utility function as follows:
+We introduce a mixin and invoke its `hydrateFromPromises` utility function as follows:

 ```javascript
 var FrontPage = React.createClass({